dasoldasol/dasoldasol.github.io/_posts/Application.md

 - You are using a combination of **API Gateway** and Lambda for the web services of your online web portal that is being accessed by hundreds of thousands of clients each day.
 Your company will be announcing a new revolutionary product and it is expected that your web portal will receive a massive number of visitors all around the globe.
 How can you **protect your backend systems and applications from traffic spikes**?
   - **A) Use throttling limits in API Gateway**

+- You have a data analytics application that updates a real-time, foreign exchange dashboard and another separate application that archives data to Amazon Redshift.
+Both applications are configured to consume data from the same stream concurrently and independently by using **Amazon Kinesis Data Streams.**
+However, you noticed that there are a lot of occurrences where a **shard iterator expires unexpectedly**.
+Upon checking, you found out that the DynamoDB table used by Kinesis does not have enough **capacity to store** the lease data.
+Which of the following is the most suitable solution to rectify this issue?
+  - **A) Increase the write capacity assigned to the shard table.**
+  - **Enabling In-Memory Acceleration with DynamoDB Accelerator (DAX)** : is incorrect because the DAX feature is primarily used for **read performance** improvement of your DynamoDB table from milliseconds response time to microseconds.